Can a Trust Hide Your Identity & Assets?

 - Celebrity home buyers may wish to remain anonymous to avoid being gouged on the price of real estate.

-- For well-known clients, security poses a concern.
+- For well-known clients, security poses a concern when it comes to public records.
 An actor, politician, or musician may feel uncomfortable with the idea that the general public could identify their home address with a simple title search.
 They often wish to protect their home from enthusiastic fans or dangerous detractors.

 As far as hiding assets, celebrities also tend to have larger estates to protect and may want to hide assets from predators.

 Now let’s talk about how you can use revocable and irrevocable trusts to protect your privacy.

 We discussed the difference between revocable and irrevocable trusts in this previous post.
 As we shared there, Revocable Living Trusts are popular in California due to their flexibility.
 But can they be used to hide your identity and assets?
 It’s not impossible, but it is a bit tricky.

 NAMING THE TRUST DIFFERENTLY

 One way to protect your privacy is to name your Revocable Living Trust something generic instead of your actual name.
 Most Californians use their own name when naming their Revocable Trust.
 For example, John Smith and Sally Smith might name their trust, “The John Smith and Sally Smith 2020 Revocable Living Trust,” or simply “The Smith Family Trust”.